Vishalckc/ReactBurgerApp/README.md

 ![GitHub Logo](https://github.com/Vishalckc/ReactBurgerApp/blob/master/public/images/burger.PNG?raw=true)

 ## Overview
-- A reactive and playful Burger creating SPA.
-Give life to your website by using react components by starting to use this as a baseline react app!!
+- A reactive and playful Burger application.
+Give life to your website by using this baseline react app!!

 * For PR/Feature request, create a new issue
+## Booting the application
+1) npm install (Node Package manager should be installed)
+2) npm start (runs on default http://localhost:3000)